What to Do After Being Charged with a DUI in MichiganJul 30, 2018, by Legal Blog, OWI in

 Being charged with a DUI usually happens in a whirlwind of activity.
 Whether you’ve been drinking or not, the events leading up to a DUI charge can be a blur.
 If you’re a first time DUI offender, you’re most likely unsure of what comes next.
 The smartest thing to do after a drinking and driving charge is to find a DUI lawyer.
 There are always legal options available, and a good attorney will be able to advise you as your case progresses.
 Additionally, there are a few things you’ll be able to do on your own to make this progression smoother.

-A Detroit DUI attorney at Davis Law Group can fight on your behalf against a Michigan DUI charge.
+A Michigan DUI attorney at Davis Law Group can fight on your behalf against a Michigan DUI charge.
 Our lawyers understand the law that governs intoxicated driving charges and can help protect your rights and freedoms.
+We have experience handling DUI cases in Detroit, Flint, Port Huron, Southfield, and more.
 The sooner you get in contact, the sooner we can help you.
 Call us right away at (313) 818-3238 to schedule a free consultation.

 Prepare Your Account of the DUI Stop